 "Mr. Smith, would you agree with that?"

 Dalton blinked and turned his attention to the one who'd addressed him.
 Kenny Altman.
 He'd been talking about… oh hell, Dalton had been tuning everyone out, he had not clue.
 He shrugged as he thought quickly for a way to save himself the grief of having to ask what Altman was referring to.
 At least it was Kenny and not somebody else.
 The man had a habit of going on tangents before reaching his point, which often meant he glossed over quite a few subjects, and if he'd kept with that pattern today, then that meant he could safely ask...

 "Which part am I agreeing with?"

-The reminder of what Randall was doing there was nice to have, but he had little time to appreciate that before his brain was already moving to the rest of what Altman had said.
+The reminder of what Randall was doing there was nice to have, but he had little time to appreciate that before his brain was already moving to the rest of what Altman said.
 He'd always been a greasy, jealous man, Altman, but was he really questioning Dalton's choice to bring Randall onto the case in front of the rest of their company staff?
 Especially regarding such a serious topic?
 Did he want desk duty for the next six months that badly?

 They were supposed to be discussing how best to work around Vern's disappearance since she was an integral cog in the company clock, and Randall was there to get a better idea of who she was as a person by talking with the people she'd interacted with the most.
 After all, as far as they'd been able to tell, she hadn't been taken by anyone.
 She just… hadn't showed up to work one day.
 Randall was as important a person at the table as anyone else, and the suggestion that he was expendable was obnoxious.